 PSSD treatment options

 Currently, there is no definitive treatment for PSSD.
-While some medications and supplements may provide temporary relief for some individuals, results are often inconsistent7.
+While some medications and supplements may temporarily relieve some individuals, results are often inconsistent7.

-Reducing the dose (tapering) isn’t useful as a preventative, and other drugs can’t be added to address sexual side effects, such as bupropion (Wellbutrin) though can be helpful in some cases7.
+Reducing the dose (tapering) isn’t useful as a preventative, and other drugs can’t be added to address sexual side effects, such as bupropion (Wellbutrin) but can be helpful in some cases7.

 Psychosexual counselling and cognitive-behavioural therapy may also be considered as part of a comprehensive treatment approach.